Natasha-R/Advanced-Business-Intelligence-Project/README.md

-## Advanced Business Intelligence Project
+## Advanced Business Intelligence and Analytics Project

 The final project of the TH Köln module ["Advanced Business Intelligence and Analytics"](https://digital-sciences.de/en/modules/advanced-business-intelligence-and-analytics/) as part of the Digital Sciences Master's Degree.